Follow this free crochet pattern to learn how to make an amazing crochet bobble blanket. Easy crochet blanket pattern for beginners.

 How cute would it be to make a Santa-themed one? with white faux fur trim?!
 Adorable.

 If you make a crochet bobble blanket and post any pics on social media, I’d love to see them.
 You can tag me @acraftyconcept.
-Don’t forget to sign up to my email list to grab the freebie that goes with this pattern!
+Don’t forget to sign up for my email list to grab the freebie that goes with this pattern!

 I’ll see you over on the gram.